 Braised short ribs are one of those no-brainer wintertime comfort foods.
 Easy to prep, slow to cook, and luscious to eat, the well-marbled cut of beef tastes great simmered in just about anything--from tomato-based Italian broths to beer and beef broth.
 In Charles Phan's Vietnamese Home Cooking, Phan presents a French-influenced stew laced with lemongrass, ginger, star anise, and Thai chiles.
 Alongside the short ribs, he braises (not-surprising) carrots and (more curious) daikon radish to add sweetness and texture to the beef.
 And a bonus?
 The brothy, rich sauce is wonderful on its own should you "accidentally" eat all of the beef out of the stew first

-Entries tagged with 'The Slanted Door'
+'The Slanted Door' on Serious Eats

 The name "Roasted Eggplant and Leek Salad" in Charles Phan's Vietnamese Home Cooking is a bit of a misnomer.
 Yes, this dish has eggplant and leeks, but no, it is not a roasted salad.
 (Unless, of course, you count grilling as roasting.)
 If you happen to live in a wondrous state with no real winter (cough, California, cough), grilling in January is a non-issue.
 In other parts of the country, however, it may be necessary to bring the dish indoors and under a broiler.
 Either way, this silky smokey salad should go on your to-make list, stat--soft eggplant meets pleasantly squeaky leeks in a vibrant sauce of soy, chiles, and cilantro.
 What's not to love?